MeManjeet/MeManjeet/README.md

 <img align="right" height="250" width="400" alt="GIF" src="https://camo.githubusercontent.com/0499a9d17248b0ef56dae9a63b09b16cc07d7a02f579fdc0a7cb81975dafbebb/68747470733a2f2f6d69726f2e6d656469756d2e636f6d2f6d61782f3638302f302a37513379765349765f7430696f4a2d5a2e676966"/>

-- 🔭 I’m currently working on **Complex Machine Learning and Deep Learning Algorithms.**
+- 🔭 I’m currently working on **more Complex Machine Learning and Deep Learning Algorithms.**
 - 🌱 I’m learning **DevOps and Deployment.**
 - 👯 I’m looking to collaborate on **Data Analytics, Data Science, or Machine Learning projects.**
 - ⚡ Fun fact: **Best part of the journey is: *It Ends*.**